turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 Read about the different features of the renderer in more detail below:

 #### DrawScene
 Renders the scene from the camera's point of view that was specified as parameter.
-Only the objects withing the camera [Frustum](#frustum) will be rendered.
+Only the objects within the camera [Frustum](#frustum) will be rendered.
 The objects will be sorted from front-to back.
 This is an optimization to reduce overdraw, because for opaque objects, only the closest pixel to the camera will contribute to the rendered image.
 Pixels behind the frontmost pixel will be culled by the GPU using the depth buffer and not be rendered.
 The sorting is implemented with RenderQueue internally.
-The RenderQueue is responsible to sort objects by distance and mesh index, so instaced rendering (batching multiple drawable objects into one draw call) and front-to back sorting can both work together.
+The RenderQueue is responsible to sort objects by distance and mesh index, so instanced rendering (batching multiple drawable objects into one draw call) and front-to back sorting can both work together.

 The `renderPass` argument will specify what kind of render pass we are using and specifies shader complexity and rendering technique.
-The `cmd` argument refers to a valid [CommandList](#work-submission) The `flags` argument can contain various modifiers that determine what kind of objects to render, or what kind of other properties to take into account:
+The `cmd` argument refers to a valid [CommandList](#work-submission).
+The `flags` argument can contain various modifiers that determine what kind of objects to render, or what kind of other properties to take into account:

 - `DRAWSCENE_OPAQUE`: Opaque object will be rendered